evanshortiss/summit-2020-rhmi-lab/ansible/README.md

 The following should be installed on the machine used to deploy the lab:

-* RHMI v2 Cluster
-* AMQ Streams Operator installed on the RHMI v2 Cluster
 * OpenShift (`oc`) CLI v4.x or later
 * Ansible CLI 2.7.6 or later
 * JQ CLI v1.6 or later

+You also need:

+* An RHMI v2 Cluster
+* AMQ Streams Operator installed on the RHMI v2 Cluster
-* Admin account for the OpenShift v4 Cluster
+* Admin (e.g kube:admin) account for the OpenShift v4 Cluster

 ## Deployment Instructions